Azure/Avere/src/terraform/examples/storagecache-rendering/README.md

     node_size = "unsupported_test_SKU"
 ```

+# Mapping Shares

+When designing your architecture, you will need to consider how to map the drives between on-prem and cloud.
+The cloud render nodes will map to the Avere, and the on-prem render nodes will map to the core filer.

+The easiest way to ensure consistency across on-prem and cloud is to "Spoof" the dns name using a solution similar to binding the [unbound](../dnsserver) DNS server to your VNET.
+For NFS and SMB shares with posix access the render nodes and cloud nodes can use the same domain name for mapping.

+However, the mapping becomes more challenging when using mixed Windows / Linux environments, or using constrained delegation with SMB.
+Here are some possible solutions to work around this:
+1. Use the render software organization.
+Formats like the Maya Ascii format (.ma files) allow for specification of project path, and this will rewrite the base.
+This is probably the best solution for mixed Windows / Linux environments.
+1. If Windows only, and using constrained delegation, map a drive letter, or create a directory symbolic link (mklink /D).

 # SMB

 For SMB ensure you set the UID / GID attributes according to the [Avere SMB document](https://azure.github.io/Avere/legacy/pdf/ADAdminCIFSACLsGuide_20140716.pdf).
 SMB is only supported on NetApp and Isilon.
 SMB is unqualified but working on PixStor and Qumulo.
 Use the following documents to help you with these core file types: